jparrill/hypershift-disconnected/docs/content/common/hypervisor/network-manager-dispatcher.md

-This is a script which modifies the system DNS resolver to point firstly to the dnsmasq (configured later).
-This will allow the virtual machines to resolve the different domains, routes and registries you will need for the different steps of the process.
+This script modifies the system DNS resolver to prioritize pointing to the `dnsmasq` service (configured later).
+This ensures that virtual machines can resolve the various domains, routes, and registries required for the different steps of the process.

-To enable this, we need to create an script in `/etc/NetworkManager/dispatcher.d/` called `forcedns`, and it will have this content:
+To enable this, you need to create a script named `forcedns` in `/etc/NetworkManager/dispatcher.d/` with the following content:

+!!! note

+    Please ensure you modify the appropriate fields to align with your laboratory environment.

 === "IPv4"

     ```bash
     #!/bin/bash

-    export IP="192.168.126.1" ## CHANGE THIS!
+    export IP="192.168.126.1"
     export BASE_RESOLV_CONF="/run/NetworkManager/resolv.conf"

     if ! [[ `grep -q "$IP" /etc/resolv.conf` ]]; then